 - Providing technical support to inform policy and procurement decisions on diagnostic tests by state governments in India.

 - Strengthening genomic surveillance and sequencing capacity for COVID-19 variants.

 Supporting the detection and eradication of Poliovirus

-- Collaborating with partners to develop a simple wastewater surveillance device, a bag-mediated filtration system to support early detection of outbreaks within communities with the aim to accelerate polio eradication in the remote and challenging regions where wild poliovirus is endemic or where access to vaccines is absent or limited.
+- Collaborating with partners to develop a simple wastewater surveillance device, a bag-mediated filtration system to support early detection of outbreaks within communities to accelerate polio eradication in the remote and challenging regions where wild poliovirus is endemic or where access to vaccines is absent or limited.

-- Supporting the development of a rapid diagnostic screening test to detect individuals with primary immunodeficiency (PID), a class of rare genetic disorders that present a challenge for the eradication of the poliovirus.
+- Supporting the development of a rapid diagnostic screening test to detect individuals with primary immunodeficiency (PID), a class of rare genetic disorders that present a challenge for eradicating the poliovirus.

 Supporting the detection of Typhoid through standardization of environmental surveillance methods

-- Supporting the evaluation of numerous environmental surveillance (ES) methods, including the bag mediated filtration system deployed for Polio ES, in detecting typhi in wastewater to develop evidence base that can support ES via harmonization of outputs.
+- Supporting the evaluation of numerous environmental surveillance (ES) methods, including the bag-mediated filtration system deployed for Polio ES, in detecting typhi in wastewater to develop an evidence base that can support ES via harmonization of outputs.